EU-flaggan och den svenska flaggan mot en blå himmel.

 The Ecodesign Regulation

-Negotiations within the EU are underway on a new Commission proposal on a regulation regarding ecodesign for sustainable products.
+Negotiations within the EU was held on a new Commission proposal on a regulation regarding ecodesign for sustainable products.
 The proposal is based on the Ecodesign Directive, which at present only covers energy-related products.
 The EU wants to set performance and information requirements for almost all categories of goods placed on the EU market.
 The aim is partly to increase the performance and durability of products and partly to improve the possibility of reusing or recycling products.

 Read more about the Ecodesign Directive at Eur-Lex External link.